-Subsequent Events - The Company evaluates all events or transactions through the date of the related filing.
-During the period through the date of this filing, the Company did not have any material subsequent events that would result in adjustment to or disclosure in its Consolidated Financial Statements.
+Subsequent Events - The Company has evaluated all events or transactions through the date of this filing.
+During this period the Company did not have any material subsequent events that would result in adjustment to or disclosure in its unaudited consolidated financial statements.